buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A swirling cloud of smoke shot through with white-hot embers appears in a 6-meter-radius sphere centered on a point within range.
 The cloud spreads around corners and is heavily obscured.
 It lasts for the duration or until a wind of moderate or greater speed (at least 15 kilometers per hour) disperses it.

 When the cloud appears, each creature in it must make a Reflex Saving Throw.
 A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
-A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.
+A creature must also make this saving throw when it enters the spell' \*\*s area for the first time on a turn or ends its turn there.

 At the start of each of your turns, the cloud moves 3 meters directly away from you in a direction that you choose.